 Attracting customers and then building long-term relationships is one of the best ways to maintain your company's success for many years.
 To achieve this, customer service is absolutely essential.

 According to a study from IDC that polled 24,000 consumers in 12 countries, 18% said that they would continue to purchase their products from a company they had a positive customer service experience with, even if the products were not the cheapest option.

-Therefore, building customer loyalty is an important part of any marketing plan and crucial to having a sustainable stream of income!
-That said, let's look at 7 strategies to attract customers and keeping them.
+Therefore, building customer loyalty is an important part of any marketing plan.
+With that said, let's review 7 strategies to attract and keep customers.

 There are a variety of strategies and tactics that you can use to attract customers and retain them over time.
 We have compiled this list of 7 to help you get started today.

 1. Great Customer Service

 One of the main complaints about customer service is that it can be robotic and unnatural, even when a customer is interacting with a representative as opposed to a chatbot or other automated service.
 This is because companies are often set on training their employees to memorize greetings, sales pitches, and apologies, while customers want genuine answers.
 In reality, the more complex the problem is, the greater the need for a customer service representative.